 The remaining ingredients are foaming agents that are essential to the vulcanization, foaming and curing process that all latex foam cores must go though during the production process:

 Once production is complete, the finished foam is then washed a minimum of 3 times to remove any residuals that may be left over after curing.

 How & where is natural latex foam made?

-The sap is harvested from rubber trees much like maple sap is harvested from maple trees to make syrup.
-Trees in a rubber plantation are used for sap harvest for about 30 years before they are replaced with new trees – the wood from the old trees is highly valued by furniture and toymakers.
+The raw material for latex foam is obtained by tapping rubber trees in much the same way maple trees are tapped to make maple syrup.
+Trees in a rubber plantation are used for milk harvest for about 30 years before they are replaced with new trees – the wood from the old trees is highly valued by furniture and toymakers.

 Third Party Certification

 There are a number of independent organizations that offer certification programs for various industries and products.
 When it comes to natural latex, there are two prominent certification standards that are internationally recognized: GOLS and Oeko-Tex.

 The Global Organic Textile Standard (GOTS) is considered the world’s leading textile processing standard for organic fibers, including ecological and social criteria, backed by independent certification of the entire textile supply chain.
 The GOLS standard, or ‘Global Organic Latex Standard’ is administered by the same organization.